 Note: these are affiliate links, which means if you make a purchase, I’ll make a small commission at no extra charge to you.

 This process absolutely works best with DecoArt Satin Enamel paint.
+(You can find it on their website, Amazon, or just about any craft/hobby store.
+I like Hobby Lobby because they always have a 40% off coupon.)
 The consistency and drying time allows you to work on the doors in place, and there is no sanding required.
 I do not recommend this method if you want to use regular latex or oil-based paint.
 See my earlier post if you want to do that.

 Don’t fret if you can’t find the color you want in the Satin Enamel paint.
 You can mix whatever color you like from the available colors in their line.
 For my cabinets I used Bright White, mixed with Natural Sable.
 (The formula was 10 jars white, and 4 tablespoons sable.)
 I wanted a soft warm white that wasn’t too pure.
 Adding a little brown gave me exactly what I was going for.
 Be sure to mix enough paint for your WHOLE project.
 You do not want to be trying to match colors when you run out of paint halfway through!